marioparaschiv/observer/README.md

 <br>

 ### Available Notification Modes
-In `notify-if-missing` mode, you will get notified if all configured keywords for that listener are missing.
+In `notify-if-missing` mode, you will get notified if any of the configured keywords for that listener are missing.
 In `notify-if-present` mode, you will get notified if any of the configured keywords for that listener are present.

 <br>